 - Course reference books: Day loan.
 The overdue fine is SEK 100 per book/day.
 Loans of course reference books cannot be renewed and course reference books cannot be reserved.

-Main Library: Course reference books must be returned before 7:30 the day after they were borrowed.
+Main Library: Course reference books must be returned before the library’s closing time, on the same day they were borrowed.
 Books may be left in the drop box outside the library entrance up to 30 minutes before closing time.
 During the last half hour, course reference books must be returned using the book return machine inside the library.

 Medical Library: Course reference books must be returned before closing time on the next weekday after they were borrowed.